Die Wissenschaft hinter Edibles – was Studien sagen

 • THC accumulation in fatty tissue → prolonged after-effects.

-Nevertheless, it is true that compared to alcohol or opiates, the safety profile of edibles is very high.
+Nevertheless, it is true that compared to alcohol or opiates, the safety profile of edibles is very high – as long as they are consumed responsibly.

 Conclusion: Research confirms – edibles have a different, but predictable effect.

-Edibles are not a mystery, but a scientifically explainable interplay of fat solubility, liver metabolism and neuronal response.
+Edibles are not a mystery, but an explainable interplay of fat solubility, liver metabolism and neuronal response.
 Those who understand the mechanisms can specifically control the effect and duration – medically or creatively.

 Frequently Asked Questions (FAQ)